chad-autry/minecraft-server-container/README.md

 ```shell
 sudo docker exec mc_server /bin/sh /usr/bin/containerizedMinecraftServer.sh stop
 ```
 Before you can restart a stopped server, you will need to remove the old container.
-The container itself didn't have any persistent data (it is all on the attached volume) so it is totall safe to do so.
+The container itself didn't have any persistent data (it is all on the attached volume) so it is totally safe to do so.
 ```
 sudo docker rm mc_server
 ```